 After a death: what to do when someone dies.

 Things to do after a death, a useful checklist: not all will be relevant to your circumstances, but it is not easy to remember everything you need to do when someone dies.
-It is always a stressful situation.
-What to do after a death is continued in our free guide and after the video.
+In an ideal world, the necessary information would be collated into one folder in advance.
+It is always a stressful situation when someone dies.
+What to do after a death is continued in our free guide and after the video a little further down the page.
+Please do read it especially the part about funeral directors and funeral plans.

 When someone dies, some related information: